gendercomics/website-cms/README.md

-# website-wp
+# website-cms
-gendercomics wordpress website
+gendercomics cms for website